 As explored in this article, different types of investors are active at different stages of the startup funding process — with the investment agreements and clauses becoming more specific and confusing at the later stages.

 Get Your Foot In The Door

 There is one thing that will never change.
 People with money will always be looking for ways to spend it.
 And luckily for you, they often choose to spend that money on companies with a potential for great ROIs.

 Not so luckily, there is something else that will never change.
 It’s not what you know but who you know.
 Gaining access to investors is substantially easier when you know them yourself or have someone make an introduction.

 According to Scott Shane, a business professor at Case Western Reserve University, most early-stage investors won’t look at you twice unless someone they know and trust has brought them the deal.
 Therefore, it’s no surprise that your personal connections are the most valuable currency you have, and you should nurture and grow your network as much as you can.

-Thanks to social media it’s easier than ever to find the personal information of pretty much anyone you want to talk to.
+Thanks to social media, email and prospecting tools it’s easier than ever to find the personal information of pretty much anyone you want to talk to.
 That’s why personal data is now more valuable than oil.
 It’s more about knowing who you need to reach and how to get in touch with them.
 A warm introduction will always give you a better chance of pitching vs a cold introduction.